lilingxi01/lilingxi01/README.md

 - Building a Web App for the unified account system.

-- Building another Web App for international student community.
+- A magic date picker component (release expected in June 2022)

-- A SwiftUI framework (v0.1 release expected in June 2022).
+- A cross-platform native UI component library (v0.1 release expected in August 2022).

-- A secret iOS product (release expected in May 2022).
+- A secret product (release expected in August 2022).

-- ML in Python.
+- Machine Learning.

 - An initial ecosystem with a unified account system and a few products in 2022.